-UNC Charlotte’s accreditation standards require that all Graduate Teaching Assistants (GTA) receive training prior to the start of their teaching contract.
-All new GTAs are expected to complete online training designed to provide them with important information and policies relevant to their new role.
-Topics to be covered in the online training include: FERPA, Discrimination/ADA, Common First Amendment Issues, Title IX/Sexual Harassment, Syllabus Policies/Resources, Classroom Management, Active Shooter on Campus guidelines, General Teaching Practices and Canvas Basics to name a few.
+UNC Charlotte’s accreditation standards require that all Graduate Teaching Assistants (GTAs) receive training prior to the start of their teaching contract.
+Research Assistants (RAs) who work with students are also expected to receive training.
+The Graduate School, through the Center for Graduate Life, offers online training for new TAs and RAs.
+This online training is designed to provide important information and policies relevant to the role of TA or RA.
+Topics to be covered in the online training include: FERPA, Discrimination/ADA, Common First Amendment Issues, Title IX/Sexual Harassment, Syllabus Policies/Resources, Classroom Management, Active Shooter on Campus guidelines, General Teaching Practices and Canvas Basics.

-A few weeks prior to the start of the Fall and Spring semesters new GTAs will receive an email invitation to join the training in Canvas.
-Compliance and successful completion of the online training modules will be noted for the University's records.
-All GTAs will have a six-week window from the date of the invitation to complete this online training.
-Failure to complete this training successfully could negatively impact future GTA contracts.
+A few weeks prior to the start of the Fall and Spring semesters, new TAs and RAs will receive an email invitation to join the training in Canvas and will have one month from the invitation to complete training.
+Completion of the training will be noted for the University’s records.
+Failure to complete training could impact future contracts.